Understanding Bone Spurs: Causes, Symptoms, and Treatment Options

 Have you ever felt your heart beat very fast or skip a beat?
 This sensation, known as palpitations, is usually harmless.
 However, in some cases, it could be a sign of a rare heart condition called Wolff-Parkinson-White syndrome.
 This syndrome is a type of irregular heartbeat, or arrhythmia, that you're born with.

 The heart has an electrical system that keeps it beating regularly.
 In people with Wolff-Parkinson-White syndrome, an extra electrical pathway disrupts this system, causing abnormal heartbeats.
-This can lead to a serious type of arrhythmia called supraventricular tachycardia, where the heart's lower chambers (ventricles) beat very quickly.
+This can lead to a serious type of arrhythmia called supraventricular tachycardia, where the heart's lower chambers (ventricles) beat very quickly as a result of the extra pathway.

 Wolff-Parkinson-White syndrome is a congenital heart defect, which means you're born with it.
 In most cases, it occurs randomly and doesn't run in families.
 However, parents can sometimes pass it down to their children.
 People with this syndrome may also have other heart problems.